-In addition to the access to information requests, CFMWS processed five (5) consultations from other government institutions, for a total of 2588 pages reviewed.
-This represents a substantial increase in the number of pages compared with the previous fiscal year.
-CFMWS responded to the consultations within an average of 27 days.
-Chart VII outlines the government institutions that consulted CFMWS in 2021-2022.
+In addition to the access to information requests, CFMWS processed nine (9) consultations from other government institutions, for a total of 1134 pages reviewed.
+CFMWS responded to the consultations within an average of 5 days.
+This is a substantial improvement compared with the average of 27 days in the previous fiscal year.
+Chart VII outlines the government institutions that consulted CFMWS in 2022-2023.